 Turn This section usually answers the MDQ

-Outcome this section is when the battle is resolved and the status quo changes.
+Outcome is when the battle is resolved and the status quo changes.
 Hopefully, this will also include a hook for your next story!
 (This section can also be called the denouement, epilogue, conclusion, etc.)

 Examples of dialogue variety: